Reviews You Can Rely On

 This update to our review focuses on 20 of the best lids on the market in 2023.
 In the old days, full-face helmets were designed purely for downhill racing and massive freeride stunts.
 Lucky for us, the development of super light and breathable helmets, along with convertible models, has made full-face helmets far more versatile than ever before.
 They are now viable for aggressive trail riding, e-biking, and pedaly shuttle laps.
 Our extensive testing process has involved mind-bending bike park laps, exposed ridgeline trails, janky jumps, and hundreds of miles of enduro-style trail riding.
 After sufficiently shredding these helmets, we carefully evaluated each helmet on a set of predetermined performance metrics to help us identify our award winners and the best applications of each lid.

-Our professional mountain bike testers have ridden and analyzed the best bike gear and accessories on the market; this includes protective gear like knee pads and simple riding essentials such as gloves and the best cycling sunglasses.
+Our professional mountain bike testers have ridden and analyzed the best bike gear and accessories on the market; this includes protective gear like knee pads and simple riding essentials such as gloves and cycling sunglasses.
 If a full-face lid is overkill for your riding needs, check out in-depth review covering the best mountain bike helmets.
-If you accidentally stumbled onto the trail, let us re-direct you back to the best in road biking, including a review of the best road bike helmets.
+If you accidentally stumbled onto the trail, let us re-direct you back to the best in road biking, including a review of road bike helmets.

 Editor's Note: We updated our downhill helmet review on November 4, 2024, to include buying advice and provide additional specifications.